-I have created several worksheets for you to use with your child or your students, but I thought that it would be helpful for me to explain the process of how to teach these sounds.
+I have created several worksheets when I was in Singapore, where I had a tuition center – a classroom rental singapore, where I had taught students how to say speech sounds.
 There are many reasons a child might not be able to say a certain sound(s).
 Some of those may be related to apraxia of speech, phonological disorders, cranio-facial anomalies (i.e. cleft lip/palate), etc. Those special cases will not be discussed right now in this post.
-I will be explaining a traditional articulation therapy hierarchy.
+I will be explaining a traditional articulation therapy approach.
 It is a brief and basic outline you can use when teaching your child or student to produce certain sounds he/she is struggling to say.

 It is always a good idea to check with your local speech-language pathologist so they can fully assess your child’s speech and language needs.
 A speech therapist will usually give an Articulation Test to see which sounds are in error and in which part of the word (beginning, middle, or end).
 Once this is determined, they will see if those errors are typical for kids of that age or not.
 They will then recommend therapy if necessary.

-Just to let you know – there are a few different ways of teaching speech sounds to kids.
+Just to let you know – there are a few different ways of teaching speech sounds.
 I’m going to walk you through what is known as the “Traditional Articulation Therapy” approach.
-Depending on the age, number of sounds in errors, and other underlying factors an SLP may choose to use a different approach – again, just another good reason to consult with your local SLP!
-They will be happy to help you and your child!
+Depending on the age, number of sounds in errors, and other underlying factors an SLP may choose to use a different approach – again, just another VERY, good reason to consult with your local SLP!

 Okay, let’s go through each step of the traditional process of articulation therapy!